 Well then, help them get rid of their insecurity.
 Show them that they’re not going to lose anything by giving you what you want.

-Or better yet, show them how they may benefit by helping you if there’s a possibility of a win-win situation.
+Or, better yet, show them how they may benefit by helping you in case there’s a possibility of a win-win situation.